 Here's a few things to consider before heading to the shops, to prevent a bacon dilemma.

-And while we're vigilant with fresh pork, over 75 per cent of smallgoods sold in Australia are imported from intensive farms.
-There's the risk of superbugs with routine antibiotics and cancer with overconsumption, so repeat after me, "bacon is for special occasions".
+While all the fresh pork sold in Australian is locally grown, more than 75 per cent of smallgoods sold were imported from intensive farms.
+There's the risk of superbugs with routine antibiotics and cancer with over consumption, so repeat after me, "bacon is for special occasions".
 Buy the good stuff and you won’t go back.

 Look for these brands at farmers’ markets and local independent stores near you.
 Taste the difference and tell your friends!